 - 1. Make sure that the service processor on each node is configured and connected to the network.
 See the Remote Supervisor Adapter II SlimLine and Remote Supervisor Adapter II User's Guide for more information. - 2.
+Make sure that all nodes in the multi-node configuration contain microprocessors that are the cache size and type, and the same clock speed. - 3.
 Connect the SMP Expansion cables.
-See "SMP Expansion cabling" on page 47 for instructions. - 3.
-Connect all nodes to an ac power source and make sure that they are not running an operating system. - 4.
+See "SMP Expansion cabling" on page 49 for instructions. - 4.
+Connect all nodes to an ac power source and make sure that they are not running an operating system. - 5.
 Access the network used by the multi-node configuration and connect and log in to the Remote Supervisor Adapter II Web Interface on the primary node.
 See the Remote Supervisor Adapter II SlimLine and Remote Supervisor Adapter II User's Guide for more information; then, continue with the procedure to create a scalable partition.